mwc360/mwc360.github.io/_posts/2024-02-19-Unlocking-Parallel-Processing-Power.md

 > For the multithreading tests I used the default max_workers setting `min(32, os.cpu_count() + 4)` which returns 8 on a 4 core single node cluster.
 This enabled 8 concurrent threads.

 ## Final Thoughts
-Multi-Threading is certainly not a one size fit all approach, however when it comes to orchestrating a high volume of lakehouse processes, if you can integrate robust logging, monitoring, and metadata-driven orchestration, it can definately be the most efficient and cost effective mechanism to use.
+Multithreading is certainly not a one size fit all approach, however when it comes to orchestrating a high volume of lakehouse processes, if you can integrate robust logging, monitoring, and metadata-driven orchestration, it can definately be the most efficient and cost effective mechanism to use.